davidepalleschi/davidepalleschi.github.io/_pages/about.md

 I'm particularly excited about the intersection of artificial intelligence and the Internet of Things (IoT).
 My aspiration is to develop advanced smart home systems capable of autonomously managing domestic environments by monitoring activities within the home and responding appropriately.

 In my free time, I stay engaged with the latest advancements in AI, program embedded devices, and design home automation systems.
-I am committed to continuous learning and contributing to impactful projects that harness the power of AI to create innovative solutions for real-world applications.
+My ultimate goal is to contribute to transformative projects that harness the power of AI to create innovative solutions for real-world applications, making a positive difference in people's lives.